2003 NASCAR Winston Cup Series: Budweiser Shootout

 The Budweiser Shootout was held February 8 at Daytona International Speedway.
-It was won by No. 8 of Dale Earnhardt Jr. The race featured drivers who have won a pole in the previous season or have won the event before.
+Geoff Bodine started on the pole, which was decided by a random draw.
+The race featured drivers who have won a pole in the previous season or have won the event before.
 2003 marked changes to the race's format, for the first time the race ran at night.
 The 70-lap event was now split into two segments.
 After the first 20-lap segment a 10-minute intermission took place allowing drivers to make pit stops and repair their cars.
 The second segment featured a 50-lap race to the finish with cars restarting double file on all restarts.
 Drivers were also required to make at least one pit stop under the green flag.